onflow/flow/docs/accounts-and-keys.md

 When adding a public key to an account, you must specify the following information:

-- Index (used to identify key within an account)
+- ID (used to identify key within an account)
 - Raw public key (encoded as bytes)
 - Signature algorthim (see codes below)
-- Hashing algorithm (see codes below)
+- Hash algorithm (see codes below)
 - Weight (integer between 1-1000)

 The signature algorithm is included because Flow has the potential to support a variety of signatures schemes with different parameters.
 The included hashing algorithm specifies the hashing function used to verify signatures.